ipozdeev/it-skills-for-research/README.md

 ## prerequisites

+- a 'heard-it-somewhere' understanding of computer science: what an operating system is, how virtual differs from physical or local from remote, why command line exists etc.;
 - intermediate knowledge of Python or R: how to write a function, plot a chart, format string values, read to and write from text files etc.;
 - previous exposure to research projects.